• Mail

 • Menu Menu

-When temperatures rise above freezing next weekend, I suspect a significant number of water plumbing problems will show themselves.
-When or if they do in your home, you will need to know how to shut off water to that pipe or fixture until you can get necessary repairs made.
+When temperatures rise above freezing, a significant number of water plumbing problems will show themselves.
+When or if a plumbing problem does show up in your home, you will need to know where the water shut-off to your home is located.
 Due to the number of problems this deep freeze is going to cause, it might be a while before you can get that repair done.
 It is a good idea to get the phone number handy for a local, reputable plumber just in case.

 Hopefully you already have an idea of where the water shut-off is located.
 If you had your home inspected by Home Run Inspections LLC, you got that information from your inspector at the end of your inspection and also have that information in your inspection report.
 If you cannot locate your inspection report or email with the inspection report link, give us a call, and we can re-send that to you.

-If you don’t know where your water shut off is, let’s explore possible locations.
+Let’s explore some possible locations.
 Fortunately, in many modern homes, it is located on the interior of your home.
 Better yet, interior water shut-offs typically require no special tools to operate them.
 Handles are, in older homes, like that on an exterior hose spigot.
 Newer interior valves have a handle that you grab and move about 1/4 turn to the right.

 Possible Locations: